Citizen Initiative Process

 The Notice of Initiative Petition must be published for 7 days prior to issuing the citizen initiative petition.
 During this time, the proponent must appoint a chief financial officer using the Appointment of Chief Financial Officer form.

-On completion of the 7-day publication period, Elections Alberta will:
+At the end of the 7-day publication period, Elections Alberta will:

-• Issue the citizen initiative petition.
+- Issue the citizen initiative petition.

-• Publish a notice on this website that the petition has been issued, the dates of the signing period, and the number of signatures required for a successful petition.
+- Publish a notice on this website that the petition has been issued, the dates of the signing period, and the number of signatures required for a successful petition.

-• Issue the citizen initiative petition signature sheets and witness affidavits to the proponent in the format that must be used.
-Signatures collected on other forms will not be accepted.
-The applicant is responsible for making copies of the forms.
+- Issue the citizen initiative petition signature sheet to the proponent in the format that must be used.
+Each citizen initiative petition proponent will be provided a petition signature sheet by the Chief Electoral Officer which must be used as the master form for collecting petition signatures.
+Signatures collected on other or incorrect forms will not be accepted.

 How do I Register Canvassers?